mintywill/final-project/proposal.md

 # neonFabric

+## Summary
 Combine a piece of fabric and neon light.
 The neon light will give feedback for interactions.
 The neon light will be a wire and will be attached to a piece of trasparent fabric.
-Interacters will be able to light up the part of neon light by touching the fabric and the part they touch will be lit up
+The fabric, essentially the sensor will be able to recognize where the interactor touches and give feedback by lighting up the part of light.
+The light will stay on until the interator touches the next time.

-## Summary

-Here, write a few paragraphs (half a page?) or so describing the goals of your project.

-Include a discussion how it will be interactive or responsive to the environment.

 ## Component Parts

-From what pieces will you build your project?
-Will you build or buy those pieces?

-Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.
+I will need a capacitive sensor in order to tell where on the fabric interacter touches.
+A neon light is needed too.
+And a piece of fabric and the stuff to attach the light with the fabric.

 ## Challenges

-A brief discussion of what you anticipate will be the hardest and most time-consuming parts.
+It would be challenging to connect capacitive sensor to the light: I need to figure out how the sensor recognize the touch and transform that to work with the light.

 ## Timeline

-What parts of the project do you anticipate you will complete in each of the next 5 weeks?
-Your goal is to solve the scary problems as quickly as possible!

-- Week 1: Write proposal
-- Week 2:
-- Week 3:
-- Week 4:
-- Week 5: Present!
+Apr.16th-23th: get together materials and find references.
+Apr.23th-30th: working on the project.

 ## References and link

-Tutorials, comments, videos, magazine articles - Anything you found that helps you understand your project
+https://www.youtube.com/watch?v=a4mt-gApxiw question: can I use this technique to as a capacitive sensor?